EuroBasket 1993: Teams

-It was first decided that 12 teams would participate in EuroBasket 1993, however, after the Qualifying Round was concluded, FIBA Europe decided to expand it up to 16 teams.

-The reason for this were politic changes in Eastern Europe caused by breaks of two big countries, Soviet Union and Yugoslavia, which dominated in European basketball in recent decades.
-Yugoslavia as title holder was excluded from all international sport competitions because of sanctions against Federal Republic of Yugoslavia.
-Russia was announced as successor of the Soviet Union and the first time competed as independent country at major tournament.
-Since other new countries, including silver medalist Croatia and bronze medalist Lithuania from the Olympic tournament at Barcelona 1992, did not compete at the Qualifying Round, FIBA Europe organized additional qualifying tournament in order to enable them participation at championship.
-The additional tournament was held in Wroclaw a month before Eurobasket.
+The tournament was originally planned for 12 teams.
+However, after the qualifying round was concluded, FIBA Europe decided to expand it to 16 teams.
+The main reason for this decision were political changes in Eastern Europe - both the Soviet Union and Yugoslavia had disintegrated.
+Teams from these two countries had completely dominated competitions in European basketball up to that point.
+Yugoslavia was the title holder but was banned from all international sport competitions as a result of sanctions against Federal Republic of Yugoslavia.
+Russia was announced as the successor to the Soviet Union team and competed as an independent country at a major tournament for the first time.
+Since teams from new sovereign nations, including 1992 Olympics silver medalist Croatia and bronze medalist Lithuania did not have the opportunity to compete in the qualifying round, FIBA Europe organized an additional qualifying tournament in order to provide some of these teams a chance to participate at the championship.
+The additional tournament was held in Wrocław, Poland a month before Eurobasket.